-In addition to the Nest Box Project, WVWA will be starting a color banding project in 2016 with nestling and adult eastern bluebirds.
+In addition to the Nest Box Project, WVWA started a color banding project in 2016 with nestling and adult eastern bluebirds.

 Color bands make it possible for us to identify individual birds at a distance - known as “resighting."
 A combination of banding and resighting data allows us to gain a greater understanding of a bird’s life – things like how they interact with others of their species, where they spend their time, and their movements within a landscape.

 More specifically, color banding allows us to identify which birds are on site and when, and thereby determine their site occupancy across seasons, whether there are local or migratory movements in a population and, of course, whether a breeding pair stays together and returns to the same breeding place each year (their nest site fidelity).

 Since we’re color banding bluebird nestlings, we will easily be able to determine if young born on our preserves stick around over the winter - their winter site fidelity - as well as whether or not they return next year to the same site where they were born (this is called “natal philopatry”).

 These are all important aspects of bluebird life history, and yet there are many unanswered questions; for conservationists, knowing the answers and better understanding a species means we will also better understand its needs across a season, and therefore manage our lands more effectively.

 Interested in contributing?
 It’s easy, and we need your help!